 Mind your knees.

 Almost as common as complaints about sore feet and shins are complaints about sore knees.
 It helps to strengthen the muscles around the joint.
 This will reduce the pressure on the joint, by allowing the muscles around their knee to do their job.
 Straight leg raises are a great way to build quad muscles without aggravating the joint.

 After your walk or run, make sure you roll out your muscles.
 Use a foam roller on your shins, calves, quads, and hamstrings and use a lacrosse ball for the soles of your feet.
 If a few days have passed, you can roll the muscles again.
 Or use a heating pad to get the blood flowing to the muscles, which will assist the repair process.

 Don’t skip the nutrition.

 Your body needs proper nutrition to repair itself after exercise.
-Eat complete, healthy meals and consider using a Glutamine supplement.
+Eat complete, healthy meals and consider using an l-Glutamine supplement.
 If you take one right after the workout, it will help your muscles recover faster.

 Learning how to navigate all the noise and continue to work towards your goals when your body is changing can be tough.
 I can help through coaching.
 If you would like to learn more about healthy eating, exercise and lifestyle changes—in a way that’s personalized for your unique body, preferences, and circumstances—consider It Fits Me.
 Contact me to learn more.